Tanzanian president suspends rail chief pending probe into tender

 Magufuli, who took office last month, has pledged to root out corruption and inefficiency in Tanzania and has already sacked several senior officials.

-Tanzania, like its neighbor Kenya, wants to profit from its long coastline and upgrade existing rickety railways and roads to serve growing economies in the heart of Africa.
+Tanzania, like its neighbour Kenya, wants to profit from its long coastline and upgrade existing rickety railways and roads to serve growing economies in the heart of Africa.

 Magufuli also disbanded the board of directors of RAHCO and the state-run Tanzania Railways Limited (TRL), the operator of the country’s railway, for failing to take action on irregularities in the railway tender, his office said.